dotnet/runtime/docs/design/features/lsra-detail.md

 an alternate approach would be to only perform pre-allocation at block granularity, including block boundaries (for which the variable locations are recorded in the `varToRegMaps`).
-Without an interference graph or a reservation table, it will likely be limited to a small number of the highest frequencly lclVars.
+Without an interference graph or a reservation table, it will likely be limited to a small number of the highest frequency lclVars.

 One strategy would be to do something along the lines of (appropriate hand-waving applies):